Recipes From Around the World

 Check out different winter recipes from celebrations around the world!

-Madeline Edgar, Staff Reporter
+Madeline Edgar, Editorials Editor

 Infamous for being long, dark and cold, the winter months have come to Minnesota.
 Naturally, this leads to an upswing in celebrations in religions and cultures around the world that aim to bring light and warmth to the depths of December.
 Whether you celebrate Hanukkah, Christmas, Kwanzaa, Dongzhi or a few weeks off school, the numerous delicious recipes that accompany this season can keep you and your family well-fed throughout the break.